-It is the policy of the Minnesota Housing Finance Agency to prohibit general harassment of its employees thereby providing a work environment free from general harassment.
-This policy covers all Agency employees and individuals providing contract or volunteer services.
+It is the policy of the Minnesota Housing Finance Agency to prohibit general harassment of its applicants, eligibles, and employees thereby providing a work environment free from general harassment.
+This policy covers all Agency employees and individuals providing volunteer services or contracted for employment.